 The service does not offer users any live support.
 And every month, there's a two-hour offline period of time — meaning, your blog will be inaccessible for two hours a month to all users.

-5. Google Sites Free Blog Hosting
+5. Blogger Free Blog Hosting

-Google Sites is another free option ideal for small-scale blogs.
+Blogger is another free option ideal for small-scale blogs.
 You can host an unlimited number of domains and easily integrate your blog and website with your other Google accounts and services (e.g. Calendar, Drive, Maps, etc.).